rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 The platform may background apps for any number of reasons that are out of scope for this document.

+Apps that are in the foreground state **MAY** request to be backgrounded, via the Lifecycle.background() API method.
+See the Background API below.

 To background an app, platforms **MUST** use the following process.

 If an app is already in the background state, then it is already